Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-port/README.md

                         `re.match`) and is matched against the port identifier, its location and its name, so prefix with `.*` to match anywhere.
+Default: None --include-backend     Also check the ports that neither serve hosts nor link the controller enclosures: the expansion ports towards the disk enclosures, and the management, maintenance and internal ports.
+By default only front-end and cluster ports are checked, because the unused expansion ports of every disk enclosure report their link as down.
+Combine with `--ignore` to leave out the disk enclosures.
-Default: None --insecure            This option explicitly allows insecure SSL connections.
+  --insecure            This option explicitly allows insecure SSL
+                        connections.
+  --lengthy             Extended reporting.
   --link-down-severity {ok,warn,crit,unknown}
                         State to report for a port whose link is down.
 A port that is simply not cabled reports the same thing,